kachiO/kachio.github.io/_posts/2016-12-10-Decoding-Identity-of-Natural-Images.markdown

 <center><img src="/assets/blog/natural_image_identity/accuracy_across_time_all2.png" height="380" title="Performance across time"></center>

 <h2>Natural Image Categorization</h2>
 Given that neural responses in these areas can be used to perform natural image identity task.
-What if I, instead, now asked the visual areas to categorize the natural images into two groups?
+What if I, instead, now asked the visual areas to categorize the natural images into two groups.
 My prediction was that putative higher visual areas, such as PM or AL, would perform much better than V1.
 I devised two simple categories, animals vs. non-animals.
-Although the visual areas all performed above chance (50%), they each performed similarly, including V1.
+All the areas performed above chance (50%) and the categorization performance was similar for all areas including V1.
+In a future extension of the project, I could assign image categories using more sophisticated approaches such as structured similarity index ([SSIM](https://en.wikipedia.org/wiki/Structural_similarity)), [perceptual distance metric](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3586997/), or neural responses correlation similarity (e.g. [representational dissimilarity metric](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2605405/)).

 <center><img src="/assets/blog/natural_image_identity/binary_categorization_accuracy.png" height="400" title="Animal vs Non-animal Categorization Performance"></center>